steebchen/smiler/README.md

 # smiler (*sm*art comp*iler*)

+**DISCLAIMER: This project is currently in development and it is recommended not to use it yet.**

 What?
 Smiler searches for files which need to (scss, sass) or can be (js) compiled and puts them in one directory.
 You can specify a lot of options to customize behaviour.